Victoria's Secret, Bath & Body Permanently Closing Stores Nationwide

-Victoria’s Secret will permanently close about 250 stores in the U.S. and Canada this year, parent company L Brands announced.
+Victoria’s Secret will permanently close about 250 stores in the United States and Canada this year, parent company L Brands announced.

-Ohio-based L Brands did not detail the closure locations, but there are 42 Victoria's Secret stores in New Jersey and 1,000 nationwide.
+Ohio-based L Brands did not detail the closure locations, but there are 1,635 stores nationwide.

 The popular retail chain joins others in announcing permanent store closures in recent weeks including JC Penney, Macy's and Pier 1 , accelerated by the c oronavirus pandemic.